hylo-lang/specification/spec.md

 # Introduction

-Val is a research language based on the principles of mutable value semantics (MVS) (Racordon et al. 2022) for safety and efficiency.
+Hylo is a language based on the principles of mutable value semantics (MVS) (Racordon et al. 2022) for safety and efficiency.
 It is designed to help developers write and maintain correct programs using powerful abstractions without loss of efficiency.

 # Lexical conventions

 ## Program text

-1. A Val program is written in text format.
+1. A Hylo program is written in text format.
 The text of a program is written using the [Unicode](https://home.unicode.org) character set and kept in units called source files.
 A source file is a sequence of Unicode Extended Grapheme clusters.

 2. This document refers to individual Unicode characters with the notation `U+n` where `n` is a hexadecimal value representing a Unicode code point, and refers to the Unicode general categories to identify groups of Unicode characters.